skypjack/entt/README.md

     }
     ```

-  Iterating through a view this way returns entities that can be further used to get components or perform other types of operations.<br/>
+  Iterating a view this way returns entities that can be further used to get components or perform other activities.<br/>
-  There is also another method one can use to iterate through the array of entities, that is by using the `size` and `data` member functions:
+  There is also another method one can use to iterate the array of entities, that is by using the `size` and `data` member functions:

     ```cpp
     auto view = registry.view<Sprite>();